-Clarkson is among the most popular artists of this or any other era, with total worldwide sales of more than 25 million albums and 36 million singles.
+Clarkson, who recently released her critically acclaimed eighth studio album, "Meaning of Life," is among the most popular artists of this era, with total worldwide sales of more than 25 million albums and 36 million singles.
 The Texas-born, Nashville-based singer-songwriter first came to fame in 2002 as the winner of the inaugural season of "American Idol."

-Clarkson has received a vast array of awards, including three Grammys, four American Music Awards, three MTV Video Music Awards, two Academy of Country Music Awards, two American Country Awards and one Country Music Association Award.
-The first artist to top each of Billboard's pop, adult contemporary, country and dance charts, Clarkson has made countless TV appearances, including performances during the 14th season of "American Idol" - the first-ever week of competition dedicated to a previous winner's discography.
+She is the recipient of an array of awards, including three Grammys, four American Music Awards, three MTV Video Music Awards, two Academy of Country Music Awards, two American Country Awards and a Country Music Association Award.
+She is also the first artist to top each of Billboard's pop, adult contemporary, country and dance charts.
+In addition, Clarkson hosted the "2018 Billboard Music Awards."